 Implementation Potters M&R

-Products Use 50 m³ binderholz CLT BBS in residential visible quality, 10 m³ glulam in visible quality and profiled timber
+Products Use 50 m³ binderholz CLT BBS in residential visible quality, 10 m³ glulam in residential visible quality and profiled timber

 The historic parish house was extended on the south side by an addition to the building.
 This extension serves as a conference space with the name ‘t aMEUZEment and impresses with its modern architecture in solid wood construction.
 For this purpose, 50 m3 binderholz CLT BBS and 10 m3 glulam in residential visible quality were used.
 In addition to the walls and ceilings, a counter and the stairs were also made of binderholz CLT BBS.